 This bar chart shows the percentage of ICN reviews completed each month within 30 days and within 60 days.
-For the reporting period of February 2018, no new ICNs were received for review for both units, while one ICN was approved and no resubmittals were required.
-The ITAAC metric of 60 days was met.

 c.
 For ITAAC reviews completed during the reporting period, please provide the date when the NRC received the ITAAC closure notice and the date when the review was completed.